rizdiaprilian/MLOps_Zoomcamp/UK_house_price/README.md

 5) Run integration test with argument `region` if the prophet model for that region is already exist in `test_directory` , e.g. `python integration_test.py Oxford`.
 A prediction of `region` in parquet format will be uploaded to localstack bucket after having been generated in remote.
 Also, a snapshot of pandas loaded from parquet will appear in terminal.
 6) Check whether the files have been successfully uploaded inside S3 localstack with command `awslocal s3 ls s3://uk-house-price-localstack --human-readable`

+Pylint and black is used here for formatting.
+Both Pylint and black gives feedback on quality on the code is written.
+Commands used (for demonstration) are `pylint baseline_learn.py` and `black --diff baseline_learn.py`.